ashtonw7/writing-with-no-purpose/posts/door-to-door.md

 date: '30 May 2023'
 ---

-I just got a new job doing door-to-door sales, and I wouldn’t trade it for anything.
+I got a new job doing door-to-door sales, and I wouldn’t trade it for anything.
 I mean some things, sure, I’d trade it for some things.
 But not just anything.

 I’d probably trade it for my old job back, which was being a manager with a big office.
 Now that was good living.
 You could do anything you wanted in an office like that.
 Well, just about anything.